vianeylb/CANSSI_CRT/README.md

 - Accounting for individuality (led by Fanny Dupont - UBC)
 - Including feedback mechanisms to understand the dependence between physiology and movement (led by Marco Gallegos Herrada - UofT)
 - Incorporating labelled data (led by Natasha Klappstein - Dalhousie)
-- Inference and computation (led by Arturo Esquivel Fuente)
+- Inference and computation (led by Arturo Esquivel Fuente - UofT)